 Purchase a Variety of Conifers from Tn Nursery

-Conifers are trees that stay green all year round instead of deciduous trees that shed their leaves during winter or in the dry season.
+Conifers are fast growing trees that stay green all year round instead of deciduous trees that shed their leaves during winter or in the dry season.
 They have a unique characteristic; they do not shed all their foliage at the same time.
 When the old foliage drops, new ones grow back to replace the old ones.
 Many of these trees are coniferous; evergreen conifers have cones rather than leaves or needles.
 Evergreens come in small and large varieties: Evergreen shrubs, such as Privet Hedges, make excellent hedges for privacy and security.
 Some shrubs, such as the Mountain Laurel, are considered evergreen shrubs and flowering shrubs.
 Large evergreen trees, such as the Eastern Red Cedar, can help reduce wind and reduce light and noise when planted along a property line.

 Conifers are the #1 Seller at our nursery because of their year-round beauty.
 Evergreen Conifers can provide many decades of year-round beauty in a landscape.

 Conifer Online Lowest Price Guarantee